-- Flash Select whether Rear-facing Camera relies on its light meter to decide whether a flash is necessary, or to turn it on or off for all shots. - Moff Disable flash (default). - f On Enable flash. - Video quality Set video quality to: 4k DCI, 4k UHD, HD 1080p (default), HD 720p, SD 480p, VGA, CIF, or QVGA. - Video duration Set to: 30 seconds (MMS), or 30 minutes (default). - Storage Set the location to store the photo to: Phone (default) or SD Card. - White balance Select how the camera adjusts colors in different kinds of light, to achieve the most natural-looking colors. - lncandescent Adjust the white balance for incandescent lighting. - Fluorescent Adjust the white balance for florescent lighting. - ^A Auto Adjust the white balance automatically (default). - Daylight Adjust the white balance for daylight. - Cloudy Adjust the white balance for a cloudy environment.
+- Flash Select whether Rear-facing Camera relies on its light meter to decide whether a flash is necessary, or to turn it on or off for all shots. - X Off Disable flash (default). - 7 On Enable flash. - Video quality Set video quality to: 4k DCI, 4k UHD, HD 1080p (default), HD 720p, SD 480p, VGA, CIF, or QVGA. - Video duration Set to: 30 seconds (MMS), or 30 minutes (default). - GPS location Add GPS location information to the photo meta-data.
+Turn On or Off (default). - Storage Set the location to store the photo to: Phone (default) or SD Card. - White balance Select how the camera adjusts colors in different kinds of light, to achieve the most natural-looking colors. - Incandescent Adjust the white balance for incandescent lighting. - Fluorescent Adjust the white balance for florescent lighting.

-• Image Stabilization - Set to reduce blurry videos due to device movement.
+- δ^A Auto Adjust the white balance automatically (default). - Cloudy Adjust the white balance for a cloudy environment. - Image Stabilization Set to reduce blurry videos due to device movement.
 Options: On or Off (default).